Exempt Development

 Goulburn Mulwaree Council Local Infrastructure Contribution Plan

-Development applications are assessed with regard to Section 4.15 of the Environmental Planning and Assessment Act 1979.
+Development applications are assessed with regard to Section 4.15 of the Environmental Planning and Assessment Act 1979 to determine whether a proposed development warrants approval or refusal.

 The assessment of your application, therefore, takes into account: